snu1v3r/nixos-config/profiles/personal/readme.md

 # Personal
 This profile is intended for a base *Linux* environment.
-It is also used as the starting point for the other profiles
+It is used as a daily driver with a graphical interface and it will also have several applications like *Thunderbird* for e-mail